what is upscaling

 How Does Upscaling Work?

-Upscaling works by taking all the available pixels of a video or image and interpolating them to create new, higher resolution pixels.
+Upscaling works by taking all the available pixels of a video or image and interpolating them to create new, higher-resolution pixels.
 This interpolation process can be done in two ways: software-based algorithms or hardware-based algorithms.

-Hardware-based algorithms, on the other hand, are typically used for upscaling videos on TVs, Blu Ray players and other displays.
+Hardware-based algorithms, on the other hand, are typically used for upscaling videos on TVs, Blu-Ray players, and other displays.
 These algorithms are more advanced and use more sophisticated interpolation techniques to create more detailed and accurate images.

 Benefits of Upscaling For Images & Video

-Better viewing experience: Higher-resolution content offers a more immersive visual experience on larger screens or devices with higher pixel density displays.
+Better viewing experience: Higher-resolution content offers a more immersive visual experience on larger screens or devices with higher pixel-density displays.

 Improved video quality: Upscaling can help improve the quality of low-resolution videos by increasing the resolution and adding more detail and clarity.
-This can make videos look better on larger displays and can help improve the overall look and feel of your videos.

 Mixing different resolutions: When working with footage captured at various resolutions (e.g., combining archival SD clips with modern HD/4K recordings), upscaling lower-resolution material helps create a consistent look across the entire project.